-Any audio interface you use must natively support a sample rate of 48 kHz, and ideally also 96 kHz and 44.1 kHz.
+Any audio interface you use must natively support the sample rates used by the organs you wish to load into Hauptwerk (typically 48 kHz, 44.1 kHz and 96 kHz.

 Since it's impossible for us to test with all products, we recommend evaluating any candidate audio interface with Hauptwerk before purchasing it.
 Ensure that the interface is supported by its manufacturer on your computer platform and that you install the latest drivers for it, which can usually be downloaded from the manufacturer's website.